jflamy/owlcms4/docs/Remote.md

 > - Make sure that the value for `-Dremote=` **ends with `/update`**
 > - **use your own secret** that you defined on the server application earlier (the value of the Heroku variable `OWLCMS_UPDATEKEY` is the secret)

-You should therefore have something similar to the following in your file
+You should therefore have something similar to the following in your file.
+On a Mac or Linux, add the options to your command line immediately after `java` when starting the program.

 ![052_clientKeyValues](img/PublicResults/052_clientKeyValues.png)
 ## Running a competition with a remote public scoreboard